tomas-fryza/vhdl-course/Labs/04-adder/README.md

 end architecture Behavioral;
 ```

 2. A full adder can be implemented by two half adders and one OR gate.
-Follow full adder logic diagram of [Satvik Ramaprasad](https://circuitverse.org/users/3/projects/247), connect sub-blocks of two half adders, and define output carry.
+Follow the logic diagram of [Satvik Ramaprasad](https://circuitverse.org/users/3/projects/247) and design a full adder.

 3. In Xilinx ISE make full adder module as a top: right click to **full_adder - Behavioral (full_adder.vhd)** line and select **Set as Top Module**.
 Simulate design `full_adder` and test all input combinations according to the [tutorial](https://gitlab.com/tomas.fryza/vhdl-examples/wikis).

+4. In menu **Tools > Schematic Viewer > RTL...** select **Start with a schematic of top-level block** and check the hierarchical structure of the module.

 ## 5 Top level implementation of 4-bit adder

 1. Create a new source file **Project > New Source... > VHDL Module**, name it `top` and copy + paste the following code template.
-If top level module in Xilinx ISE has not changed automatically, do it manually.
+If top level module in Xilinx ISE has not changed automatically, do it manually: right click to **top - Behavioral (top.vhd)** line and select **Set as Top Module**.

 ```vhdl
 ------------------------------------------------------------------------